pysam-developers/pysam/doc/usage.rst

    import pysam
    samfile = pysam.Samfile( "ex1.bam", "r" )

-Fetching mapped reads in a :term:`region`
+Fetching reads mapped to a :term:`region`
 -----------------------------------------

 There are two ways to obtain the reads mapped to a genomic region.
 The